 The Andrew County Sheriff's Office school DARE program is currently in place in (5) five elementary schools of the elementary schools in Andrew County.
-Deputy Kenny Thompson has been a DARE Officer since 2015 during the school year Deputy Thompson will instruct between 130 to 150 students each school year.

 The Andrew County Sheriff's Office and its employees are strong supporters of the program.
 During the DARE Funday held for each class at the end of the program, several of our employees will help make the Funday possible by donating their time to help set up the event and participate in the event.